When you go to the movies, what do you pay attention to?

 By now you ought to have a good idea of how to add music to video files from your phone.
 Which app will you choose?
 We encourage you to try a few different ones until you find one to your liking.

-After you've gotten comfortable with using apps, you'll want to move on to a desktop program.
+After you've gotten comfortable using apps, you'll want to move on to a desktop program.
 Use our video editing software in our informative guides.

 We can't wait to see what you create!
 If a picture speaks a thousand words, how many will your videos?